queilawithaQ/documentation/_general/projects/project-ssh-key.md

 ## Use Case Examples

-* You are deploying to one of your own servers instead of using Codeship's integrations to services like AWS and Heroku.
+* You are deploying to one of your own servers instead of using CodeShip's integrations to services like AWS and Heroku.

 * Your deployment script has a few more commands you want to be executed and you want to deploy to another service directly.